sshahine/JFoenix/README.md

 * <a href="https://github.com/GikuMironica/ExploreHub">ExploreHub</a> An event booking application
 * <a href="https://github.com/dubbadhar/gramophy">Gramophy</a> Ad-free, Opensource, YouTube Music Player/Downloader
 * [JabRef](https://www.jabref.org/) An opensource (scientific) Reference Manager, mostly used in the LaTeX world
+* <a href="https://github.com/greyovo/OnlyViewer">OnlyViewer</a> A pure picture viewer with some practical features

 # Build
 To build JFoenix, execute the following command: